01-edu/public/docs/db/sql.md

 ### xp per user per activity

-The following query returns the amount of xp per user and per activity
+The following query returns the amount of xp per user and per activity.

 ```sql
 WITH xp_user AS (